shalevy1/Labelbox/exporters/voc-exporter/README.md

 To get started you'll want to download and install Docker on your desktop.
 Follow the installation and setup instructions at [docker-hub](https://www.docker.com/products/docker-desktop).

 Once you have installed Docker, you may run the converter inside a docker container.
-To do so simply run the following command from this directory (where `${PATH_TO_INPUT}` is the location of your Labelbox JSON export file on your local machine).
+To do so simply run the following command from this directory.
 Note: The VOC export output location, if unmodified, will be saved in same directory as the input file.
 ```sh
 # e.g. if your json export file is named "export.json" and is in your Downloads directory